Iemane291/pythonOS/README.md

 This is an open-source modification/rewrite of ChungOS, aiming to be more usable and better than ChungOS.

+# If you encounter an actual bug...
+Please join the [Discord](https://discord.gg/yGgf95zEdc) server and report it in the issues channel.
+If you do not have discord, then make an issue in the issues tab.

 # Installation
 First install [Python 3.10.0](https://python.org/downloads) or higher.